openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/software-architecture.rst

 ******************************
-UEFI Runtime Support in u-boot
+UEFI Runtime Support in U-Boot
 ******************************

 Implementation of UEFI boottime and runtime APIs require variable storage.
-In corstone1000, these UEFI variables are stored in the Protected Storage service.
+In Corstone-1000, these UEFI variables are stored in the Protected Storage service.
 The below diagram presents the data flow to store UEFI variables.
-The u-boot implementation of the UEFI subsystem uses the FF-A driver to communicate with the SMM Service in the secure world.
+The U-Boot implementation of the UEFI subsystem uses the U-Boot FF-A driver to communicate with the SMM Service in the secure world.
 The backend of the SMM service uses the proxy PS from the SE Proxy SP.
 From there on, the PS calls are forwarded to the secure enclave as explained above.